 Within a short period of time the cardiac enzymes will be reported back to the ER physician and indicate whether or not damage to the heart muscle has occurred.
 The isoenzyme of creatine kinase, called CK-MB, is found abundantly in heart muscle and is released following a heart attack as early as 3 hours of the onset of a heart attack.
 It peaks at 24 hours and normalizes at 2 to 3 days.
 The cardiac specific troponins (Troponin I and T, or abbreviated as TnI and TnT ) are other markers for heart attacks and show up in the blood 3 hours after a heart attack and are lasting until 5 to 7 days.

 Another marker for heart attacks is myoglobin.
 Following a heart attack the heart releases this into the blood over 1 to 2 hours.
 Myoglobin reaches a peak at 5 to 6 hours and returns to normal within 24 hours.
 Between these three blood tests (CK-MB, TnI or TnT and myoglobin) virtually all heart attacks can be detected in an acute situation.

-A 12 lead ECG tracing is used to identify those patients who benefit from fibrinolytic therapy (see under “treatment” below).
+A 12 lead ECG tracing identifies those patients who benefit from fibrinolytic therapy (see under “treatment” below).

 When in doubt, the cardiologist may want to do a stress test of the heart.
-This is an exercise test combined with ECG’s before, during and after the test to see whether the oxygen supply to the heart muscle remains constant during exercise or whether it drops off.
+This is an exercise test in combination with ECG’s before, during and after the test.
+This shows whether the oxygen supply to the heart muscle remains constant during exercise or whether it drops off.
 Here is a link showing an image of a patient doing an exercise stress test.